slowernews/wisdom-tldr/README.md

 <!-- > *'Moments of originality and moments of conformity.'*

-> *'Teach no one your tricks or they will be used against you.'* -->
+> *'Teach no one your tricks or they will be used against you.'*

+ignorance is a bliss, gives you freedom to think about stuff. being ignorant about the market and the “right way” to do things allows them to come up with creative solutions to problems that experienced veterans would never have thought of.
+Do not see your ignorance as a curse, see it as a blessing.
+-->

 > *'Good ideas are a numbers game.
 You need a lot of bad ones to get one good.'*